 Directions: From Espola Road, go to the Lake Poway entrance.
 Daily parking fees apply.

-The Los Pensasquitos Canyon Trail is good for all ages and skills sets because it’s relatively flat.
+The Los Peñasquitos Canyon Trail is suitable for all ages and skillsets because it’s a relatively flat hike.
 Enjoy waterfalls and creeks in addition to 500 species of plants and 175 different birds.
-You can get on and off the trail at different points.

 Length: 4.7 miles